ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Experiments

-\textbf{Scene-Prompt Dataset.} We partition 3D-FRONT \cite{fu20213d_front} into \texttt{`bed'} (bedrooms), \texttt{`liv'} (living rooms and dining rooms), and \texttt{`all'} splits (with 6328/500/500, 3830/500/500, and 12055/500/500 train/val/test samples respectively) after filtering out noisy samples via our voxelization-based method.
+\paragraph{Scene-Prompt Dataset.} We partition 3D-FRONT \cite{fu20213d_front} into \texttt{`bed'} (bedrooms), \texttt{`liv'} (living rooms and dining rooms), and \texttt{`all'} splits (with 6328/500/500, 3830/500/500, and 12055/500/500 train/val/test samples respectively) after filtering out noisy samples via our voxelization-based method.
 Since the dataset lacks textual descriptions, we use GPT-4o \cite{hurst2024gpt} as a vision-language model to generate detailed descriptions $\bf{d}_j$ for each object from provided 3D-FUTURE \cite{fu20213d_future} renderings, following vision-based approaches for labeling \cite{raghu2023towards, aguina2024open}.
-We then create 10 unique, concise prompts per object description to form our prompt bank $\mathcal{P}(o)$ (see for an example Figure \ref{fig:prompt-desc-example}).
-During training, we dynamically generate instruction triples $\mathcal{I}=(\hat{\mathcal{S}},p,o_{\text{add}})$ with object $o_{\text{add}}$ to be added, and include empty rooms (10\%), scenes with a final object placement missing (10\%), and partial scenes with random number of existing objects (80\%).
-We create fixed test sets with 500 instructions and corresponding object prompts using three random seeds for fair comparison with baselines.
-Details about preprocessing and instruction generation are found in Appendix \ref{supp:preprocessing}.
+We then create 10 unique, concise prompts per object to form our prompt bank $\mathcal{P}(o)$ (see Fig. \ref{fig:prompt-desc-example}).
+The prompt bank provides data augmentation with varying levels of detail for the same object—for example, a bed might have prompts ranging from ``bed" (one word) to ``modern king-size platform bed" (four words).
+During training, we sample $p_i \sim \text{Unif}(\mathcal{P}(o))$ for each object, ensuring the model learns a robust prompt-to-object distribution across different prompt styles.
+During training, we dynamically generate instruction triples, and include empty rooms (10\%), scenes with a final object placement missing (10\%), and partial scenes with random number of existing objects (80\%).
+We create fixed test sets with 500 instructions and corresponding object prompts using three random seeds.
+More details are outlined in \ref{supp:preprocessing} (Supp.).